kylegenova/best-of-many/readme.md

 Usage
 -------
 ##### Basic Usage
 The most basic way to run Best-of-Many is by passing it the paths to one or more TSPLIB files, each followed by their optimal cost (for the purpose of error calculation).
-It will run Christofides', Column Generation, Edge-Splitting, Maximum Entropy, and SwapRound on the trees from both Column Generation and Edge-Splitting, outputting the results as a CSV file.
+It will run Christofides', Column Generation, Splitting Off, Maximum Entropy, and SwapRound on the trees from both Column Generation and Splitting Off, outputting the results as a CSV file.
 It will also save all the result and log files.
 Example:

 `best-of-many afile.tsp 7 ../anotherfile.tsp 31 ../path/to/athirdfile.tsp 127`